AkerBP/deos-cognite-functions-template/README.md

 pipreqs src
 ```
 - ***NB**: `pipreqs` will specify wrong dependency to Cognite Python SDK package. **Replace the line `cognite==X.X.X` with `cognite-sdk` in `requirements.txt`**.
 If you have installed other packages, it is a good idea to double-check their specification in `requirements.txt`*
-- For advanced management of Python virtual environments, `poetry` is recommended for the installation.
-See (https://github.com/cognitedata/using-cognite-python-sdk) for more details
-4. Deploy and run the Cognite Function
+5. Deploy and run the Cognite Function
 - The jupyter file `src/run_functions.ipynb is devoted to creating and executing the Cognite Function
 - Input data to the `handle` function in `handler.py` is provided by the `data_dict` dictionary.
 If you create your own Cognite Function, make sure to change the key-value pairs to fit your purpose
 - Run the code cells consequtively authenticate with CDF and deploy the Cognite Function at a schedule for given input data